 When you start determining exactly how much house you can afford, interest rates are an important first step.
 A half point difference can be the difference between affordable and unaffordable.
-Head over to Lending Tree and you can get a good estimate on current rates in a matter of minutes.
+Head over to Credible and you can get a good estimate on current rates in a matter of minutes.

 Debt to Income Ratio